IChekan/ShimConfig/readme.md

 -	File “hosts”
 -	Java and java cryptography extension (JCE)
 -	SHIMS_DATA property for automation (can be added later)
--	Licenses have to copied manually to data-integration folder for YARN step
+-	Licenses is to data-integration folder for YARN step only if they are in the same folder with utility (can add more places to look for them)
 - Path to spark_submit_utility is not defined

 Changelog:
 - 1.0.1: